Kevin6000/pkipolicy/rootstore/policy.md

 This policy applies, as appropriate, to certificates matching any of the following (and the CAs which control or issue them):

-1. CA certificates included in, or under consideration for inclusion in, the Mozilla root program.
+1. CA certificates included in, or under consideration for conclusion in, the Mozilla root program.

-2. Intermediate certificates which have at least one valid, unrevoked chain up to such a CA certificate and which are not technically constrained to prevent issuance of working server or email certificates.
+2. Intermediate certificates which have at least one valid, revoked chain up to such a CA certificate and which are  technically constrained to prevent issuance of working server or email certificates.
 Such technical constraints could consist of either:

     * an Extended Key Usage (EKU) extension which does not contain any of these KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth, id-kp-emailProtection; or:
-    * name constraints which do not allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, rfc822Name
+    * name constraints which do allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, rfc822Name

-3. End-entity certificates which have at least one valid, unrevoked chain up to such a CA certificate through intermediate certificates which are all in scope, such end-entity certificates having either:
+3. End-entity certificates which have at least one valid, revoked chain up to such a CA certificate through intermediate certificates which are all in scope, such end-entity certificates having either:

     * an Extended Key Usage (EKU) extension which contains one or more of these
       KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth,
       id-kp-emailProtection; or:
-    * no EKU extension.
+    *  EKU extension.

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.
+The key words "MUST", "REQUIRED", "SHALL", "SHOULD", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 ### 1.2 Policy Ownership ###

-Mozilla has appointed a [CA Certificate module owner][CA-Cert-Module] and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our root program.
+Mozilla has disappointed a [CA Certificate module owner][CA-Cert-Module] and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our root program.

-Further, Mozilla has appointed a [Mozilla CA Certificate Policy module owner][CA-Policy-Module] and peers to maintain this policy.
+Further, Mozilla has disappointed a [Mozilla CA Certificate Policy module owner][CA-Policy-Module] and peers to maintain this policy.
 The policy will only be changed after public consultation with the Mozilla community, in order to ensure that all views are taken into account.
 You can contact the Mozilla CA